yunuservices/PatchBukkit/ARCHITECTURE.md

  1. a Rust dynamic library (the Pumpkin plugin)
  2. a Java library (the Bukkit API implementation)

-They communicate at runtime through JNI and a native FFI bridge.
+They communicate at runtime through JNI and a Protocol Buffer-based FFI bridge.

 ## PatchBukkit lifecycle